FREQUENTLY ASKED QUESTIONS

 Who lives in Hosteria Pachamama?

-Micaela is the permanent resident of Pachamama and other volunteers who are there at the same time.
+Micaela is a permanent resident of Pachamama and other volunteers who are there at the same time.
 There are also several members of Micaela’s family who live nearby, so we have the opportunity to work with and learn from them about the local Kichwa culture.

 What language do you speak at home?